 Where is Faroe Islands?

-Faroe Islands is a European country covering 1,393.00 km2.
-This makes it the61 smallest region in the world and about 2 times smaller than Rhode Island.
+Faroe Islands is a European country covering 1,393.00 km2. and about 2 times smaller than Rhode Island.
 Its geographic coordinates are 62 00 N, 7 00 W and Torshavn is the capital city.

 The archipelgo's name is said to come from the Old Norse word "faer", which means sheep.